-Expiry of current term: December 10, 2017, or effective date of appointment of a successor director
+Director since:December 10, 2015Expiry of current term:December 10, 2019, or effective date of appointment of a successor director

 Ms. Zordel is a lawyer whose practice focuses on corporate finance, securities regulatory compliance and governance for listed companies and investment funds.
-Ms. Zordel is currently a partner in the Securities Group at Gardiner Roberts LLP, and formerly practiced as a partner at Cassels Brock and Blackwell LLP.
-She is also a Co-Director of Osgoode Hall Law School's Master of Laws program in Securities Law.
-In the past, Ms. Zordel has served as Chair of the OSC's Securities Advisory Committee, a member of the Federal Expert Panel on Securities Regulation, and a member of corporate, non-profit and condominium boards.
-She is also a writer and regular media commentator.
-Ms. Zordel holds a Bachelor of Commerce from University of Saskatchewan, and a Juris Doctor and a Master of Laws (Securities Laws) from Osgoode Hall Law School.
+Ms. Zordel is currently a partner in the Securities Group at Gardiner Roberts LLP.
+She is also a Co-Director and Course Director for Osgoode Hall Law School's Master of Laws program in Securities Law.
+In the past, Ms. Zordel has served as Chair of the OSC Securities Advisory Committee, a member of the Federal Expert Panel on Securities Regulation, a member of the Board of Directors of the Metro Toronto Convention Centre and a member of other corporate, non-profit and condominium boards.
+She is also an author and regular media commentator.
+Ms. Zordel holds a Bachelor of Commerce from University of Saskatchewan, and a Juris Doctor and Master of Laws (Securities Law) from Osgoode Hall Law School.
+She is a member and a Bencher of the Law Society of Ontario.